visurarodrigo/gamata-seva-platform/README.md

    ```

 2. **Open in Browser**
-   - Simply double-click `index.html` or open it in your web browser
-   - Or use a local development server (optional):
+   - Open `START_HERE.html` for the welcome page
+   - Or directly open `index.html` to start using the app
+   - No build process or dependencies needed!

+3. **Optional: Use a Local Server**
    ```bash
    # Using Python
    python -m http.server 8000